noahehall/theBookOfNoah/0current/proxy/haproxy.md

 - timeout http-keep-alive: Set the maximum allowed time to wait for a new HTTP request to appear
 - timeout http-request: the maximum allowed time to wait for a complete http request
 - timeout tarpit: Set the duration for which tarpitted connections will be maintained
+- http-response: modify the response; when used in a frontend, you must declare what your catpuring, see examples
+  - capture: extract details from the response for use in other actions, e.g. logging
+  - set-header: set a response header

 #### tcp